digihunch/korthweb/README.md

 ### Security
 This project is developed with security in mind.
 We create [self-signed certificate](https://www.digihunch.com/2022/01/creating-self-signed-x509-certificate/) to secure both DICOM and web traffic.
 In the Helm approach, we use Helm template to create self-signed certificate.
 In Gitops and manual approaches, we use cert manager.
 Certificate and Secrets are stored as Kubernetes secret object.

+### DICOM Testing
+Regardless of deployment option, users need to validate DICOM capability.
+Each option provides dcmtk commands running C-ECHO and C-STORE against their respective DICOM endpoints.
+All DICOM communication are TLS enabled and correct testing involves understanding of how TLS works.
+Read my [blog post](https://www.digihunch.com/2023/02/dicom-testing-with-tls/) on DICOM testing guidelines.